aryklein/my-knowledge-vault/cheat_sheets/databases/PostgreSQL/PITR.md

   needed for recovery in case of a crash because the system only needs to replay WAL records after the last checkpoint.

-For example, by running pg_controldata you can see the following infromation:
+For example, by running pg_controldata you can see the following information:

 ```bash
 /usr/lib/postgresql/14/bin/pg_controldata -D /var/lib/postgresql/data/